AbsaOSS/generate-release-notes/README.md

 #### Comment Format
 For an issue's contributions to be included in the release notes, it must contain a comment starting with "Release Notes" followed by the note content.
 This comment is typically added by the contributors.

-Here is an example of the content for a "Release Notes" comment:
+Here is an example of the content for a 'Release Notes' string, which is not case-sensitive:
 ```
 Release Notes
 - This update introduces a new caching mechanism that improves performance by 20%.